computational-genomics-lab/GAL/README.md

   - www.eumicrobedb.org/bga
 - For Fungi Genomes
   - www.eumicrobedb.org/Fungi
-### Bug report
-Please use this github portal to report any bug.

 ## Quick Start
  - Once Docker is set up on the host computer, GAL can be downloaded and installed using the following command: